 - Oxygenation events in planetary histories.

-- The chemical environment of the development of biological complexity
+- Planetary oxygenation and the development of biological complexity.

 - Alternatives to oxygen: complex life and atmospheric radiation screens on abiotic planets?